Ronan-cdn/ecobee/README.md

 # ecobee
 A command line tool to control a Ecobee thermostat

-This code was based off of an existing project, that I sadly, can't remember.
+This code was based off of an existing project that, I sadly, can't recall.

 The code can be run on a command line or automated to be called from a crontab.